shreyaslad/sonar/README.md

         ...
 ```

 Each node in the tree is a directory.
-For the `sonar` and `test` subprojects, the
+For the `sonar` and `test` subprojects, the root folder contains the final executables and/or images while the `objects` folder contains the compiled object files.

 ### Build Instructions